hardlyknowem/declare_config/README.md

 root.
 To run tests continuously during development, run `pipenv run ptw` instead.

-To upload to PyPi, run `pipenv run setup.py upload`.
+To upload to PyPi, update setup.py with the version and any new dependencies and run `pipenv run python setup.py upload`.